janpi/tidbyt-showthis/README.md

 This display app displays information it retrieves from a custom URL which can be defined in the app settings.

 ## Retrieval of Information
 The app retrieves a JSON object with a GET request from the configured URL.
+Content is refreshed (URL is queried) every 10 minutes.

 The JSON object has to contain the following fields:

 |Field Name     |Description
 |---------------|---------------------------------